Divija819/Pypiano/README.md

 # Pypiano

-This is a simple piano game built using python pygame.
+This is a simple virtual piano game built using python pygame.